mdxs/test-ttf-on-gae/README.rst

     # now upgrade in this order to get latest versions
     sudo pip install virtualenvwrapper --upgrade

-- Get a local copy of the Google App Engine SDK v1.9.2 for Python
+- Get a local copy of the `Google App Engine SDK`_ v1.9.2 for Python

+  Modify the version number as needed to the latest release.

   .. code-block:: none